 Small Teams (1-6 Students)

-Multiple project entries may be submitted from the same class and even the same teacher or adult advisor.
+Multiple project entries may be submitted from the same class.
 This means that a single class may be divided into several groups, with each group submitting their own project entry.
-However, each student may only be part of a single team, and each team may only submit one project entry.
+Each team may only submit one project entry.

-Multi-grade teams will be accepted and will be categorized according to the grade of the highest-level student.
+Multi-grade teams will be categorized according to the grade of the highest-level student.
 This means that if one team consists of three 7th grade students and one 9th grade student, the team will be categorized as a “high school” entry.

 Prizes will be awarded to a winning project, so it must be split between team members if a team consists of more than one student.